 Call 207-783-2096 during business hours, after hours call 1(800)-991-4961

 Don't Already Have a CCU Visa Credit Card?

 Click the link to download our Visa Credit Card application.
-Then, simply return it to a Member Service Representative at either of our 3 branches.
+Then, simply return it to a loan officer.

 Access your Credit Card Account

 To access your Credit Card account, click on the following link: www.ezcardinfo.com

 Notify Us When You Will Be Traveling

 If you are planning to travel away from home, its always a good idea to contact Community Credit Union to make us aware of where you will be traveling.
 This will help to eliminate any problems you may experience with your Visa Credit Card.

 - Advance notice will help ensure that legitimate purchases are approved.
 In addition, you will want to verify your daily spending and cash withdrawal restrictions to make sure they are appropriate.

 - Memorize your Visa card Personal Identification Number (PIN).
 For security purposes. never write your PIN on your Visa card.